-- Clinical students must receive at least a satisfactory evaluation in all graded components of the Clinical Qualifying Procedures.
-Students must also submit a first authored paper for publication as part of the qualifying procedures. - A full description of clinical qualifying procedures and requirements can be found on page 28. - Non-clinical students must successfully complete and defend a Qualifying Paper or an examination. - A full description of non-clinical qualifying procedures and requirements can be found on page 29.
+- Clinical students must receive at least a P- evaluation (between Borderline and Satisfactory) in all graded components of the Clinical Qualifying Procedures.
+Students must also submit a first-authored empirical paper for publication as part of the qualifying procedures. - A full description of clinical qualifying procedures and requirements can be found on page 28. - Students in the Psychological Sciences Program must successfully complete a separate set of Qualifying Requirements, which involve the completion of a first-authored paper, grant application, and/or a written examination. - A full description of these qualifying procedures and requirements by major area of study can be found on page 29.